spencerbertsch1/DAPL/Model_Serving_Lab/README.md

 `$ conda create -n streamlit_demo python=3.9`

+2. Activate the environment by running the following command:

+`$ conda activate streamlit_demo`

-2. `cd` to the `Model_Serving_Lab` directory
+3. `cd` to the `Model_Serving_Lab` directory

-3. Run the following command to install the python libraries you need into your new environment:
+4. Run the following command to install the python libraries you need into your new environment:

 `$ pip install -r requirements.txt`

-4. You should be all set!
+5. You should be all set!
 Now run the following command to make sure you're set up:

 `$ streamlit run streamlit_main.py`